Ultramann/shifu/README.md

 Shifu revolves around the concept of a command.
 A command is a function, by convention ending in `_cmd`, that _only_ calls shifu `cmd` functions.
 These functions provide a declarative way to tell shifu how to wire together your cli.
 Commands are passed to shifu's command runner `shifu_run`, or referenced as subcommands.

-Let's take a look at a simple demo cli built with Shifu.
+Let's take a look at a simple demo cli built with shifu.
 This demo cli has two named subcommands, each with their own arguments.
-Note, this example calls `shifu_less` to provide a version of the shifu API without all the `shifu_` prefixes.

 ![Quickstart](/assets/demo.gif)